mkouba/quarkus-build-report/README.md

 ##  How to Use

-### Step 1 - Build Log File
+### Step 1 - Generate Build Metrics JSON File

-Run the maven build of your Quarkus application with the following flags: `-X`, `-Dorg.slf4j.simpleLogger.showThreadName=true`, `-Dorg.slf4j.simpleLogger.showDateTime=true` and `-Dorg.slf4j.simpleLogger.dateTimeFormat="HH:mm:ss.SSS"`, e.g.
+Run the maven build of your Quarkus application with the following flag: `-Dquarkus.debug.dump-build-metrics=true`, e.g.

-> mvn -X clean package -DskipTests -Dorg.slf4j.simpleLogger.showThreadName=true -Dorg.slf4j.simpleLogger.showDateTime=true  -Dorg.slf4j.simpleLogger.dateTimeFormat="HH:mm:ss.SSS" > build_log.txt
+> mvn clean package -DskipTests -Dquarkus.debug.dump-build-metrics=true

+A `build-metrics.json` should be created in the `target` directory.

 ### Step 2 - Build This Application